 Frame-by-frame Animation in Game Art

-Another area where frame-by-frame animation is used extensively is video game art.
+Another area where frame-by-frame animation is used extensively is in game art design.
 2D games usually have a main character that moves around the environment.
 These characters have a range of limited animated movements that require fluid and eye-catching animations to demonstrate the characters’ physical attributes like speed, agility, and combat mastery.
 Character turnarounds, run cycles, punches, kicks, and all sorts of in-game actions are more likely to create a pleasant interactive experience for the player if they are animated with dynamic frame-by-frame animation compared to other types of animation.

 What Software Is Used to Create Frame-By-Frame Animation?

-Creating digital frame-by-frame animation is facilitated by various animation software today.
-While Adobe Animate and Toon Boom Harmony are the industry-standard software to create 2D animation, there are many more options like Krita, Adobe After Effects and even Blender (Grease Pencil) for frame-by-frame animation.
 Graphics tablets connected to computers allow animators to draw and paint key poses on the selected frames and use timelines to animate them.
 Frame-by-Frame animation can also be made on standalone tablets like iPad and Android-based devices that come with a drawing pen.
 There are tools like ToonSquid and Procreate that help users create animations on these portable devices.

 What Are the Steps for Creating a Frame-by-Frame animation?